Trump says states reopening safely, but New York's Cuomo warns against 'acting stupidly'

 States and local governments previously issued "stay-at-home" or "shelter-in-place" orders affecting about 94% of Americans to try to limit the number of new cases of COVID-19, the respiratory illness caused by the virus.
 The restrictions have battered the U.S. economy, with mandatory business closures leaving millions of Americans unemployed.
 Political leaders have engaged in an acrimonious debate over when and how to reopen the economy.

-New York Governor Andrew Cuomo, a Democrat who met with Trump on Tuesday, said his state was showing more signs the worst was over, including a drop in hospitalizations.
-Even so, he warned of a potential "second wave" if restrictions are relaxed irresponsibly.
+New York Governor Andrew Cuomo, a Democrat who met with Trump on Tuesday, said his state was showing more signs the worst was over including a drop in hospitalizations.
+But he warned of a potential "second wave" if restrictions are relaxed irresponsibly.
 "This is no time to act stupidly," Cuomo added.
 "More people are going to die if we are not smart."

 Cuomo acknowledged that local officials feel political pressure to reopen businesses but warned against making decisions based on such factors.
 "We make a bad move, it's going to set us back," he said.

+NATIONAL PARKS Separately, Trump touted a planned reopening of U.S. national parks, although he offered no specifics and the National Park Service said in a statement it would provide details "in the coming days."

 Cuomo said there were 474 coronavirus-related deaths in his state in the last day, the lowest since April 1.
 But that pushed the overall death toll in New York, the U.S. epicenter of the pandemic, past 20,000.
-U.S. coronavirus deaths have exceeded 45,800 nationwide as cases climbed to more than 811,000, according to a Reuters tally.
+U.S. coronavirus deaths have exceeded 46,000 as confirmed cases climbed to more than 815,000, according to a Reuters tally.
 At current rates, U.S. deaths could reach 50,000 later this week.

 A University of Washington model, often cited by the White House, now projects nearly 66,000 U.S. coronavirus deaths by Aug.
-4, an upward revision from its previous projection on April 18 of a toll of about 60,300.
-Cuomo said his state will work with neighboring Connecticut and New Jersey to launch a joint program to trace the contacts of infected people to prevent further spread.
+4, an upward revision.
+Cuomo said New York will work with neighboring Connecticut and New Jersey on a joint program to trace the contacts of infected people to prevent further spread.

-Cuomo said former New York mayor and Democratic presidential hopeful Michael Bloomberg had volunteered to help develop the program.
-Bloomberg would make a financial contribution of "upward of $10 million", Cuomo's aide Melissa DeRosa said.
-ACTION BY TEXAS GOVERNOR
+Cuomo said former New York mayor Michael Bloomberg will help develop the program.
+Bloomberg will contribute "upward of $10 million," Cuomo's aide Melissa DeRosa said.
+The pandemic's ongoing impact on businesses was illustrated by an announcement by Tyson Foods Inc that it will indefinitely suspend operations at its largest U.S. pork plant, in Waterloo, Iowa, to contain the pathogen's spread.
+The move further tightens meat supplies after other major slaughterhouse shutdowns.

+TEXAS GOVERNOR TO ACT Governor Greg Abbott of Texas said on Wednesday he will announce a plan next week to broadly reopen the state's economy during the first week of May.

 "I want to get back to work, but I'm worried it's too soon," Hardin said.
 "Friday seems awfully early when we're facing a deadly disease that has no cure or vaccine."
 Some Georgia restaurant owners said they will not reopen Monday even if it means losing money to competitors.